Family boat repair and fabrication shop

 “The Dynasty 280 has really stepped up our game here at Out Back,” Darryll says.
 “The quality of weld that it lays down exceeds what we see anywhere.
 We almost can’t fail because we have such an awesome machine to work with.”

-The Dynasty 280 joins several other Miller welders used by Out Back, including the Millermatic® 350P, Dynasty 200 DX, Dynasty 350 and Dynasty 700.
+Out Back uses several other Miller welders, including the Millermatic® 350P, Dynasty 200 DX, Dynasty 350 and Dynasty 700.
 The Out Back team also uses the Weldcraft™ W-225 Modular flex torch and a wireless remote foot pedal.
-The W-225 torch features easily interchangeable head options to help Garry and Darryll get the exact torch configuration they need to access hard-to-reach joints, while the wireless remote foot pedal helps reduce trip-and-fall hazards in the shop by eliminating cords.
-Out Back does mostly TIG welding on aluminum, steel and stainless steel — ranging from very thin to up to 3/8-inch thick.
+The W-225 torch features easily interchangeable head options to get the exact torch configuration they need to access hard-to-reach joints.
+And the wireless remote foot pedal helps reduce trip-and-fall hazards in the shop by eliminating cords.
+Out Back does mostly TIG welding on aluminum, steel and stainless steel.
+Metal thicknesses range from very thin to up to 3/8-inch thick.

 “The Dynasty 280 has features that no other welders have,” Garry says.
 “It’s extremely versatile.
 We use it for everything we do.”